 What is a Service Charge?

 A service charge, also called a service fee, refers to a fee collected to pay for services that relate to a product or service that is being purchased.
-In other words, a service charge is an additional charge for service provided with the purchase of a product or service.
+In other words, a service charge is an additional charge for the service provided with the purchase of a product or service.
 For example, a service charge is typically added to your bill in a restaurant to pay for the waiter or waitress who comes and services your table.

 Service Charges in Different Industries